WiseBot-Discord/WiseBot-Website/index.md

 - **Credits** - Displays credits.
 - **Help** - Gives help about a specific command or category or the list of all categories if nothing is specified.
 - **Info** - Gives basic info about this bot.
+- **Links** - Provides you with links for support and to add the bot.
 - **Ping** - Checks the latency of the bot.
 - **Stats** - Shows bot statistics.
-- **Links** - Provides you with links for support and to add the bot.
+- **Vote** - Provides you with the links where you can vote for WiseBot! ❤️

 ### Image
 - **Achievement** - Get your own minecraft achievement!
 Only renders image with first 20 characters.
 The minecraft item is completely random.